February 17, 2016

 Now, if you consolidated that $20,000 debt into your 30-year, 4.2%p.a home loan, and continued to make the $500 monthly repayments, you will have paid off the $20,000 debt in half the time and paid just over $1,500 in interest – saving more than $20,000 in interest.

-But while debt consolidation can deliver worthwhile savings, it is important to speak with a broker about whether this is the right decision for your needs.
+But while debt consolidation can deliver worthwhile savings, it is important to speak with one of our mortgage brokers about whether this is the right decision for your needs.

 A key downside of consolidation is that you could possibly turn a short term debt like a personal loan into a longer term debt.
 That means paying interest for a far longer period, and over time you could end up paying more in total interest charges.
 For this reason, consolidation works best if borrowers are prepared to knuckle down and make extra repayments on the new, enlarged home loan.